zradke/GeneticsKit/README.md

 							GNKMakeGene(@selector(lastName), @"last_name"),
 							GNKMakeGene(@selector(avatarURL), @"avatars[0]", [URLTransformer new])];

-And we're done!
-The `GNKMakeGene` macro is pretty smart and can take selectors and convert them into strings.
+And we're done! `GNKGene` objects are initialized with a `GNKSourceTrait`, a `GNKReceivingTrait`, and an optional `NSValueTransformer`.
+The `GNKMakeGene` macro simplifies this by allowing you to provide one to three arguments and will attempt to convert them to the correct type.
+It's pretty smart and can take selectors and primitive numbers.
 No more having to type `NSStringFromSelector(@selector(...))` just to add some compile-time safety.
-Also, note that for the `avatarURL`, we provided a value transformer to convert the JSON URL strings to NSURL objects.

 ### Transfer traits